Zuma pays tribute to Hugo Chavez

 UN Secretary-General Ban Ki-moon said he was saddened by the death of Chavez and

 offered his condolences to the family of the president, the government and the people of Venezuela.

 "President Chavez spoke to the challenges and aspirations of the most vulnerable Venezuelans."

 The late president "provided decisive impetus for new regional integration movements, based on an eminently Latin American vision, while showing solidarity toward other nations in the hemisphere," Ban said.

 In Washington, US President Barack Obama said in a short written statement that the United States hoped to improve bilateral ties with Venezuela.

 "At this challenging time of President Hugo Chavez's passing, the United States reaffirms its support for the Venezuelan people and its interest in developing a constructive relationship with the Venezuelan government," Obama said.

 In London, British Foreign Secretary William Hague said he was saddened by the death, adding that the Venezuelan leader had left a "lasting impression" on his people.

-In a statement, French President Francois Hollande praised Chavez for his determination "to fight for justice".
+statement, French President Francois Hollande praised Chavez for his determination "to fight for justice".